junxit/us-congress-bills-113/metadata.md

 - 2013-06-28 — Placed on the Union Calendar, Calendar No. 96.
 - 2013-06-28 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 113-134, Part I.
 - 2013-06-28 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 113-134, Part I.
+- 2013-07-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-07-08 — Considered as unfinished business. (consideration: CR H4186)
+- 2013-07-08 — Considered under suspension of the rules. (consideration: CR H4181-4182)
+- 2013-07-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1341.
+- 2013-07-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-07-08 — Mr. Fincher moved to suspend the rules and pass the bill, as amended.
+- 2013-07-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 353 - 24 (Roll no. 305). (text: CR H4181)
+- 2013-07-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 353 - 24 (Roll no. 305).(text: CR H4181)